 Section b.
 Expenses/Format

 Should a recovery be obtained by the State of Vermont, Contractor shall be reimbursed for certain non-labor expenses and costs only as set forth in Section d below.
-Contractor shall not seek reimbursement of expenses or costs incurred by other attorneys or firms separately retained by Contractor in delegation of its duties.
+Except for expenses or costs incurred by subcontractor lawyers referenced in Attachment E, Contractor shall not seek reimbursement of expenses or costs incurred by other attorneys or firms separately retained by Contractor in delegation of its duties.

 All expenses should be itemized to include the following information: (1) name of the attorney incurring the expense; (2) a legible copy of a receipt documenting the expense, and (3) a detailed description of the expense.
 No reimbursement shall be made for “miscellaneous” listings or for expenses missing any of the three requirements listed above.